flueke/mvme/doc/sphinx/source/vme_script.rst

 * **mvlc_mask_shift_accu** *<mask>* *<shift>*

 Set the stack accumulator *mask* and *shift* values.
-When the accumulator value is used for a VME block read first the mask is applied, then the result is rotated left by the *shift* argument.
+When the accumulator value is used for a VME block read, first the mask is applied, then the result is rotated left by the *shift* argument.
 The resulting value is the number of block read cycles to perform.